ericung/notesaboutlife/README.md

 Networking, Interviewing, and Acting\
 Pursuit and extension of human knowledge and ideas

+Eating a lot of fat for a little while helps.\
+Exercising too.

 What happens if you make a fool out of a king?

 :thumbsdown: